chentzutung205/AutoDrive-Nav2/README.md

 - Integration with Nav2 for path planning and obstacle avoidance

 ## Nodes
-**1. **
+**1. test**

-This node processes LIDAR data to detect the range and orientation of obstacles in the robot's local coordinate frame.
+This node allows us to send goals one-by-one manually.

-**2. **
+**2. navigate**

-This node drives the robot through the sequence of waypoints.
-It incorporates obstacle data from getObjectRange and uses onboard odometry for accurate global positioning.
+This node handles a sequential list of waypoints.

 ## Usage
-1. Ensure all dependencies are installed.
-2. Clone this package into your ROS2 workspace.
+1. Clone this package into your ROS2 workspace.
+2. Ensure all dependencies are installed.
 3. Build the package using `colcon build`.
 4. Source your workspace.
+5. Running the simulation.
-5. Run the nodes using:
+6. Run the nodes using:
 ```
-ros2 run bb8_navigate_to_goal getObjectRange
+ros2 run bb8_navigation test.py
-ros2 run bb8_navigate_to_goal goToGoal
+ros2 run bb8_navigation navigate.py
 ```
+7. Navigate through waypoints using RViz or command line.

 ## Tips
 - Adjust Nav2 parameters in turtlebot3_navigation/param/ for better performance.